1. What does your inspection cover?

 2. How long have you been practicing in the home inspection profession and how many inspections have you completed?

 I began my home inspection business in 1996.
-I have been practicing home inspection full time for over 20 years and I’ve personally performed thousands of home inspections.
+I have been practicing home inspection full time for over 22 years and I’ve personally performed thousands of home inspections.
+I bake my experience into each and every inspection.
 I do not have any business interest outside of home inspections.

 3. Do you have Errors and Emissions (E&O) insurance?